baderdah23/Currency_converter/README.md

 # Currency_converter
-This is a currency conversion project; the code was written using Python.
+This is a currency conversion project written in Python.
+It converts currencies at the current exchange rate.
+I used the API for the first time and learned a lot from it.